hubotio/hubot/docs/scripting.md

 - `next`
   - a Function with no additional properties that should be called to continue on to the next piece of middleware/execute the Listener callback
-  - `next` should be called with a single argument: either the provided `done` function or a new function that eventually calls `done`
+  - `next` should be called with a single optional argument: either the provided `done` function or a new function that eventually calls `done`

 - `done`
  - a Function with no additional properties that should be called to interrupt middleware execution and begin executing the chain of completion functions.